-It is important to make sure the float is not sticking to the side of the glass barrel and that the electrolyte can be seen between the bottom of the float and the bottom of the glass barrel.
-If irregular readings are obtained, examine the glass float closely for hairline cracks.
-It is a good idea to have more than one hydrometer on hand so that one can be checked against the other.
-The hydrometer must be kept clean.
-Accumulation of dry acid can cause the float to read inaccurately.
-The hydrometer should be taken apart and washed occasionally.
+The specific gravity reading is taken at the fluid level on the stem of the hydrometer when it is freely floating in the electrolyte.
+It is important to see that the float is not sticking to the side of the glass tube and that the electrolyte can be seen between the bottom of the float and the rubber plug in the bottom of the glass tube.
+Floats made with glass projections on the wide part of the float adjust themselves to the proper level more easily.
+It is a good idea to have more than one hydrometer syringe on hand so that one can be checked against the other.
+If irregular readings are obtained, the float should be closely examined for hair-line cracks that may have allowed electrolyte to seep inside and change the weight of the float.
+The hydrometer syringe must be kept clean and it should be taken apart and washed occasionally.

-A specific gravity reading from 1.275 to 1.300 usually indicates a fully charged cell.
-If the reading is from 1.200 to 1.240 the charge is considered low.
-This does not mean that the cell is nearly discharged, but it indicates that it may not be able to furnish power sufficient for heavy loads such as starting engines.
+After the specific gravity reading is taken, the electrolyte must be returned to the same cell from which it was taken.
+A specific gravity reading of from 1.275 to 1.300 usually indicates a fully charged cell.
+If the reading is from 1.200 to 1.240 it is considered that the charge is low.
+This does not mean that the cell is nearly discharged, but it indicates that it may not be able to furnish power sufficient for heavy loads such as starting the engines.
 A reading of 1.260 in a battery indicates a state of charge sufficient for normal operation, even though it is not fully charged.